 In the fourth grade year, students begin to face the complexities of human emotions and motivations, keenly aware of the polarity of self and other.
-Fourth graders meet the world with growing capacities of thinking and feeling, and they long for experiences of the self that extend beyond family.
-Employing Norse mythology and other world folk tales, the teacher presents stories that focus on strength of character, courage, self-sacrifice and perseverance while revealing hidden motives, a character’s fallibility and the challenges of working at cross purposes with others.
+Fourth graders meet the world with growing capacities of thinking and feeling, and they long for experiences of the self that extends beyond family.
+Employing Norse mythology and other world folktales, the teacher presents stories that focus on strength of character, courage, self-sacrifice, and perseverance while revealing hidden motives, a character’s fallibility and the challenges of working at cross purposes with others.

 In math, students are introduced to fractions, a mathematical mirroring of the fracturing experienced in the social realm, and the science curriculum becomes more formal with the study of animals, particularly as they contrast with the human.
 Students begin to develop a sense of place through the study of local geography and history, the curriculum meeting the need of students to move beyond themselves while cultivating a warm human connection with the environment.

 Spelling, punctuation, capitalization, sentence structure and vocabulary development are emphasized in independent writing.
 Students practice simple research skills, and the study of grammar begins with an examination of the parts of speech and verb tenses.
 They explore letter writing as a means of human communication.
 Recitation and dramatic presentation enrich the Main Lesson study.
 The class presents a dramatic production of a Norse Myth.

 The ongoing study and practice of arithmetic continue, and students practice the manipulation of fractions in all four processes.
 Students begin working arithmetically with fractions.